Johan511/techsoc-hackathon/README.md

 # Budget Splitting Application

 We will be using React and ChakraUI for the frontend of this application.
-And for backend, we will be using postgres database and it would be deployed on Azure.
+And for backend, we will be using Postgres database and it would be deployed on Azure.

 Budget splitting app can be used to keep track of our budget and maintain a record of how much money is to be received by us or paid to others.
 We can see how much money is owed by and to us at multiple occasions.